sophiajt/rust_proposals/rust_new_error_format.md

 Though a lot of time has been spent on the current error messages, they have a couple flaws which make them difficult to use.
 Specifically, the current error format:

 * Repeats the file position on the left-hand side.
 This offers no additional information, but instead makes the error harder to read.
-* Print messages about lines often out of order.
+* Prints messages about lines often out of order.
 This makes it difficult for the developer to glance at the error and recognize why the error is occuring
 * Lacks a clear visual break between errors.
 As more errors occur it becomes more difficult to tell them apart.
 * Uses technical terminology that is difficult for new users who may be unfamiliar with compiler terminology or terminology specific to Rust.